opencontrol/Drupal-Projects-Compliance-Controls/README.md

 The `docs/` directory contains generated documents from which you can copy text.

-* [BASIC.md](docs/BASIC.md) - A basic listing of controls supported by Drupal plugins tracked in this repository
+* [BASIC.md](docs/BASIC.md) - A basic listing of controls supported by Drupal projects tracked in this repository

 ### Scripts to generate documents